reverseth/rust_todolist/README.md

 Tested on Arch Linux only.

-The program use Rofi through the [rofi crate](https://crates.io/crates/rofi) : rofi = "0.3.0"
+The program use Rofi through the [rofi crate](https://crates.io/crates/rofi):

 ```
 [dependencies]